 INDIANAPOLIS – The Indiana General Assembly is underway and Senate Democrat Leader Tim Lanane (D-Anderson) has authored a number of initiatives, focusing on redistricting, civil rights, and combating Indiana's HIV [...]

 INDIANAPOLIS – Senate Democrat Leader Tim Lanane (D-Anderson) issued the following statement regarding Governor-elect Eric Holcomb’s legislative agenda.
 “While I look forward to working with our incoming governor when he [...]

 INDIANAPOLIS – On Thursday, Senate Democrat Leader Tim Lanane (D-Anderson) wrote a letter to Governor Mike Pence, Lieutenant Governor Eric Holcomb and legislative leaders regarding concerns raised in recent media [...]

 A thoughtful, articulate and dynamic leader, Senate Democratic Leader Tim Lanane has proven to be a tireless advocate on behalf of Indiana’s families.

 Appointed to the Senate in 1997, and elected to a full term in 1998, Lanane was elected to serve as the Democratic Leader by the Senate Democrat Caucus in 2012.
+He was re-elected in 2014 and again in 2016.
 He served as Assistant Democratic Leader from 2008-2012.